LDR 720. Negotiation and Conflict Management. (3 h)

 LDR 728.
 Human Resources Management and Organizational Development.
 (3 h)

-Students will be introduced to the management of an organization's workforce planning through the design and implementation of effective human resources policies and procedures.
-These include processes and systems related to performance management, talent management, diversity, and employee wellness.
-Students will also engage leadership and change management processes.
-This course emphasizes gaining the knowledge, leadership skills, and tools necessary to successfully undertake organizational change.
+This course will explore how to manage an organization's workforce through the design and implementation of effective human resources policies and procedures.
+Examples include processes and systems related to performance management, talent management, diversity, and employee wellness.
+Leadership and change management processes will be explored from a human resource, marketing, and customer-related perspective.